DataDog/terraform-provider-datadog/website/docs/r/integration_aws.html.markdown

 Provides a Datadog - Amazon Web Services integration resource.
 This can be used to create and manage Datadog - Amazon Web Services integration.

-Update operations are currently not supported with datadog API so any change forces a new resource.

 ## Example Usage

 ```hcl